 Existing PJM Resources: Place all in-service nuclear resources on-line at a generation value equal to their installed capacity.
 Wind units are derated in the initial dispatch to 33% of their nameplate capability.
 Coal units are initially derated consistent with Table 1.
 Queued Units in the PJM queue that have an ISA will be placed on-line consistent with Table 1.
 The target generation value for each Transmission Owner (TO) zone in the model is dispatched at a magnitude to meet the projected load + losses + PJM RTO interchange.
 In addition, for the PJM MAAC zone, the average historical interchange for the winter peak period, as calculated by PJM is calculated and applied to that zone.
-If necessary, generation resources in each TO zone are then uniformly de-rated until the target generation value is met.
+If necessary, generation value is met.